BUZZ-Bank of America rises on Q4 profit beat | Headlines

 BUZZ-Bank of America rises on Q4 profit beat

-** Shares of Bank of America Corp up ~1.2% at $34.90 premarket after bank's Q3 EPS beats Wall Street estimate
+(Corrects period in first bullet to Q4 from Q3) ** Shares of Bank of America Corp up ~1.2% at $34.90 premarket after bank's Q4 EPS beats Wall Street estimate

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)